v-fox/live_opensuse_hsf/README.md

 ------
 ⊙ can be put on flash USB sticks and such from within itself by
-	simple `dd bs=<something near your flash's write block size, like 64K> if=<image or even cdrom device that you booted it on> of=/dev/<target_device>` or glamorous GUI tool like `unetbootin` (included), Suse's `imagewriter` or Ubuntu's win32diskimager ⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. look for nice indicator in top right corner to toggle proxy state ⊙ popular Microsoft fonts are included for web & document compatibility. they may be removed in future ⊙ Bitcoin support is wanted but Qt5 dependency of official client makes it unfeasible for now ⊙ DE-specific apps are included for the lack of adequate analogues
+	simple `dd bs=<something near your flash's write block size, like 64K> if=<image or even cdrom device that you booted it on> of=/dev/<target_device>` or glamorous GUI tool like `unetbootin` (included), SUSE's `imagewriter` or Ubuntu's win32diskimager ⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. look for nice indicator in top right corner to toggle proxy state ⊙ popular Microsoft fonts are included for web & document compatibility. they may be removed in future ⊙ Bitcoin support is wanted but Qt5 dependency of official client makes it unfeasible for now ⊙ DE-specific apps are included for the lack of adequate analogues
-	KDE: 	kwin (The WM)
-		systemsettings (large-scope cosmetics configurator)
-		kinfocenter (system informant)¹
-		krusader (dolphin + konqueror + mc in one package and more ? yes, please) bluedevil (bluez control)
+	KDE: 	krusader (dolphin + konqueror + mc in one package and more ? yes, please) bluedevil (bluez control)
 		yakuake (handy console), will be replaced with qterminal once it matures kate (great simple editor)